 The Atlantic commercial fisheries are sampled similar to the Chesapeake Bay fisheries.
 The season runs from October 1st to May 31st.
 Striped bass are primarily caught as bycatch in the gill net and trawl spiny dogfish fishery.
 These fisheries have a minimum size limit of 24 inches and harvest larger fish than the Chesapeake Bay fisheries.
 Typically, the majority (~85%) of fish harvested in these fisheries are ages 7 to 11.

 The purpose of this survey is to characterize the size and age structure of striped bass captured in pound nets and provides a good representation of the summer and fall striped bass population in the Bay.
 Sampling directly from the nets allows biologists to get a complete picture of all fish that encounter the nets, not just those that are commercially harvested.
 Pound nets are sampled several times per month in different areas of the Bay from June through November.
 Biologists collect data on length, external anomalies and scale samples.
 The scale samples are aged to develop an age-length key.
 The key is used to determine the number of fish caught in the pound nets at each age.
 It is also used to determine the mean length and mean weight of the fish at each age.
-In 2019, approximately 3% of the fish sampled from pound nets were 8 year old fish from the above average 2011 year-class and had a mean length of 744 mm (29 inches).
-The above average 2015 year-class comprised 44% of the sample and had a mean length of 466 mm (18 inches).
-The above average 2017 year-class comprised 12% of the sample and had a mean length of 313 mm (12 inches).
+In 2022, approximately 44% of the fish sampled from pound nets were 3 year old fish from the 2019 year-class.
+The above average 2017 and 2018 year-classes comprised 8% and 25% of the sample, respectively.
+The mean lengths for the 2019, 2018, and 2017 year-classes were 423 mm (16.7 in), 470 mm (18.5 in), and 574 mm (22.6 in), respectively.